 The reason for a prayer plant not praying is usually because it does not experience the diurnal change (day to night) in temperature and light, with a decrease in both.

 To make your prayer plant ‘pray’ it is important to recreate these changes in temperature and light.

 In the prayer plant’s natural habitat the night temperature decreases by around 10°F so try to replicate this indoors.
 This can be difficult if you use indoor heating at night as this can increase the temperature in the evening which is the contrast of the temperature change in their native environment.

 Also, the use of artificial lights at night can interfere with the nyctinastic movements (praying) of the prayer plant because of the contrary lighting conditions.

 To entice your prayer plant to draw up its leaves and ‘pray’ each night, locate it in a cooler room that does not typically have lights or lamps illuminating it every night.

 The optimal temperature range for prayer plants in the daytime is 70°F to 80°F (21°C to 27°C) and 10°F degrees cooler at night, so try to mimic this day-to-night temperature swing indoors so that the prayer plant can pick up on its environmental cues that it is the night and time to draw in its leaves and pray.

 What is interesting about the nyctinastic movements is that there is no scientific consensus for why the leaves move or ‘pray’ at night.

-- The reason for prayer plants not praying is because they require a contrast in light and temperature from day to night to stimulate the leaves to draw in to the ‘praying’ position.
-Replicate the prayer plants natural conditions by decreasing the temperature by 10°F at night and locating the prayer plant in a darker room at night.
+- The reason for prayer plants not praying is that they require a contrast in light and temperature from day to night to stimulate the leaves to draw into the ‘praying’ position.
+Replicate the prayer plant’s natural conditions by decreasing the temperature by 10°F at night and locating the prayer plant in a darker room at night.